polkadot-js/apps/BOUNTIES.md

 ## Process

 Once listed, the normal [Gitcoin](https://gitcoin.co/) process kicks in.
-This means application, work and payment is manged by this tool.
+This means application, work and payment is managed by this tool.
 The values for bounties are determined by the size estimation done by the team.